 What Role Does Occupational Therapy Play in Toilet Training?

-Occupational therapy plays an essential role in supporting children through the toilet training process by addressing foundational skills and sensory challenges.
+Occupational therapy is essential in supporting children through toilet training by addressing foundational skills and sensory challenges.

 Therapists work closely with children to enhance their independence in toileting by developing routines, improving motor skills, and adapting to individual sensory needs.